 This tutorial we will deploy a containerized java application with its mysql database.
 In this setup you will be able to build and quickly redeploy the java app.
 This is what I use locally when working on applications that will run in openshift.
-This will be a complete setup and teardown of an application in openshift.
+This will involves a complete setup and teardown of an application in openshift.

-If an application is going to run in openshift, it’s important for developers to be able to run it locally with settings as similar to production as possible.
+If an application is going to run ifn openshift, it’s important for developers to be able to run it locally with settings as similar to production as possible.
 The best way to accomplish this is to run your app inside an actual openshift cluster.

 Minishift is a single node (vm) kubernetes cluster with some wrapper functionality to make certain tasks easier.
 This provides all the functionality one would need to develop on the openshift platform.
 This excludes learning how to deploy openshift clusters — I wouldn’t recommend installing minishift anywhere except on your dev box.

-The built in features ontop of the normal installation
+The built-in features on top of the normal installation:

 Default users and a project